TrinityCore/tc-wiki/database/master/world/creature_addon.md

 ## Description of fields

 ### guid
-For creature_addon, this field signifies a unique creature guid.
+This field signifies a unique creature guid.
 It will affect just that creature whose GUID matches the one specified here.
-For creature_template_addon, this field signifies the creature_template.entry.
-It will affect all spawned creatures using that template entry.
 &nbsp;

 ### path_id